tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 The choice between using PHP or a dedicated templating library can often be down to who is going to have access to modify the view templates.
 If you designers are in house, trust worthy and trained then using PHP can be the easiest approach.
-However if you are out sourcing the design work to people you trust less then using a templating engine means they cannot compromise the security of the application by adding bad PHP code into the templates.
+However, if you are out sourcing the design work to people you trust less, then using a templating engine means they cannot compromise the security of the application by adding bad PHP code into the templates.

 Coding Style
 ------------

 Coding Style is simply the way you layout and format your code.
-In the previous Standards section I talked about how they where introduced to maintain a consistent approach to using a programming language between many developers, using a coding style is one element of this.
+In the previous Standards section I talked about how they were introduced to maintain a consistent approach to using a programming language between many developers, using a coding style is one element of this.